-Sharding (see section Definition of Sharding) implementations like ShaHoLin (see section Positive Example: ShaHoLin storage + application stack) are essentially exploiting the scalability of SMP = Symmetric MultiProcessing, nowadays typically going into saturation around
+Sharding (see section Definition of Sharding) implementations like ShaHoLin (see section Positive Example: ShaHoLin storage + application stack) are essentially exploiting the scalability of SMP = Symmetric MultiProcessing, nowadays typically going into saturation around ≈ 100 hardware CPU threads for typical workloads, which is executed by hardware inside of your server enclosure.
+In contrast, DSM-like solutions are trying to distribute your application workload over longer distances, involving relatively slow system software instead of hardware acceleration.
+Therefore, SMP is preferable over DSM wherever possible.

-&lt;sup>4In this context, "truly" means that the POSIX semantics would be always guaranteed cluster-wide, and even in case of partial failures.
+4In this context, "truly" means that the POSIX semantics would be always guaranteed cluster-wide, and even in case of partial failures.
 In practice, some distributed filesystems like NFS don't even obey the POSIX standard locally on 1 standalone client.
 We know of projects which have failed right because of this.